Farming should be life-affirming.

 It can be an integral part of the natural ecosystem instead of being the vehicle for its destruction.

-Bella Terra is a smallholding in the middle of land returning to wilderness; fields and forest in the mountains of Italy, on the periphery of the comune of Assisi.
-For seven years we have lived and worked on less than a hectare of the thirteen hectares we steward.
-Our food and medicinal plants are grown in an intensive perennial polyculture, on the edge of woodlands, leaving the remaining twelve hectares to return to Mother Nature.
+We live on a smallholding in the middle of land returning to wilderness; fields and forest in the foothills of the Apennines mountains, on the periphery of Assisi.
+For ten years we have lived and worked on two hectares of the thirteen hectares we steward.
+We grow our food and medicinal plants in a perennial polyculture, on the edge of woodlands, leaving the remaining eleven hectares to return to Mother Nature.
 The gardens and fields are naturally evolving into a food forest, erasing the line between the cultivated and the wild.
-The vegetables, fruit, nuts, olives, and herbs are produced in a closed system, relying only on our compost and the undisturbed soil ecosystem for nutrition.
+The vegetables, fruit, nuts, olives, and herbs are produced in a closed system, relying only on our compost and the soil ecosystem for nutrition.
 Our poultry run free and forage.
 Our donkeys roam the old fields and woodlands.
 We hope to provide for all our needs on-site.

-We are working to create a self-perpetuating agricultural ecosystem using a hybrid of climate science, recent soil biochemistry, a little permaculture and biodynamics, but primarily close observation and respect for the ways of the natural world.
-We save seeds.
-All our organic waste—from the gardens, fields, and the household—goes into the soil.
-We irrigate with rainwater.
-There are no costs beyond the start up costs of buying the land, purchasing a small used tractor for hauling, and building a greenhouse.
-Instead of selling food to the community, our current focus is providing plants to our community of friends and neighbors—vegetables, fruit trees, and herbs—encouraging them to start their own small farms rather than be dependent on us.
+We are working to create a self-perpetuating ecosystem using a hybrid of climate science, recent soil biochemistry, and agroforestry; always with close observation and respect for the ways of the natural world.
+We save our seeds.
+We propagate our berry bushes and trees.
+Our organic waste—from the gardens, fields, and the household—goes into the soil.
+We irrigate with collected rainwater.
+Our electricity is provided by sunlight.
+Our heat comes from downed wood on the land.
+The few large expenses, like fencing and a cistern, were partially paid for through a European Union grant for rewilding and sponsoring endangered species.
+Though we have sold our eggs, oil, herbs, and vegetables for years, our current focus is providing plants to the surrounding community, encouraging them to grow plants adapted for our area.
 Our farming philosophy lies somewhere between resilient agriculture, benign neglect, and preparedness for collapse.

-We are artists, scientists, environmentalist tree huggers.
-But mostly we live fully within the seasons, growing much of our food and protecting the beauty of the surrounding natural world.
+We are a family of four; artists, scientists, tree huggers.
+We live within the seasons, growing much of our food and protecting the beauty of the surrounding natural world.
 We cannot imagine doing anything else.
 We cannot imagine loving doing anything else as much.

-Zio Volpe did his surgical residency at Harlem Hospital in New York City.
-For twenty-two years, he was a biomedical researcher at The National Institutes of Health in Bethesda, Maryland.
+Zio Volpe is our carpenter, tree specialist, and systems manager.
+He did his surgical residency at Harlem Hospital in New York City.
+For twenty-two years, he was a biomedical researcher at The National Institutes of Health in Bethesda, Maryland. .